grpc-ecosystem/grpc-spring/docs/en/client/configuration.md

 There are three ways to add a `ClientInterceptor` to your channel.

-- Define the `ClientInterceptor` as a global interceptor using either the `@GrpcGlobalClientInterceptor` annotation or the `GlobalClientInterceptorRegistry`
+- Define the `ClientInterceptor` as a global interceptor using either the `@GrpcGlobalClientInterceptor` annotation, or a `GlobalClientInterceptorConfigurer`
 - Explicitly list them in the `@GrpcClient#interceptors` or `@GrpcClient#interceptorNames` field
 - Use a `StubTransformer` and call `stub.withInterceptors(ClientInterceptor... interceptors)`